molpopgen/fwdpp/test/README.md

 It assumes that you have [msstats](https://github.com/molpopgen/msstats) installed and in your user's path.
 You also need Hudson's [ms](http://home.uchicago.edu:~/rhudson1) in your path.

-The test plots the ECDF of four statistics calculated based on 1,000 replicates of ms and compares them to 100 replicates of the example program "diploid".
+The test plots the ECDF of four statistics calculated based on 1,000 replicates of ms and compares them to 100 replicates of the example program "diploid_ind".
 The parameters are theta = rho = 10.

 The summary stats are: